learnable-content/Laravel-5/README.md

 ## Creating a controller

 To create a controller you guessed it we are going to be using an artisan command to do so.
-Inside our virtual machine we would run `php artisan make:controller PhotoController --resource`.
+Inside our virtual machine we would run `php artisan make:controller PostsController --resource`.
 This will create a boilerplate controller file that comes along with methods that we can easily tie our routes file to.

 ```
 <?php